 3. Hotel Blackhawk - Davenport

-Located in downtown Davenport, Hotel Blackhawk is a boutique AAA 4 Diamond full-service hotel that boasts 130 luxurious rooms and panoramic views of the Mississippi River.
+Located in downtown Davenport, Hotel Blackhawk is a boutique AAA Four Diamond full-service hotel that boasts 130 luxurious rooms and panoramic views of the Mississippi River.
 The hotel’s high-quality service and elegant spaces date back to 1915, when the former Saratoga Hotel was reconstructed after a fire.
 Since then, the “Fireproof Hotel Blackhawk” has welcomed presidents, entertainers and legendary athletes to enjoy its grandeur.

 Today, the hotel remains as one of the best lodging experiences in the Midwest.
 Book a room to enjoy stylish yet comfortable furniture, décor created by local artists and designer touches throughout.
 When you’re not relaxing in your room, enjoy a day at the hotel’s spa, challenge your friends and family to a game of bowling or take a dip in the swimming pool and hot tub.